Sam Harris is wrong about science and morality

 3. Therefore science can tell us what’s objectively “moral” — that is, it can tell us whether something increases, or decreases, the well-being of conscious creatures.

 Here’s the problem.
 Premise (1) is a philosophical premise.
-It’s not a fact of science, it’s not a fact of nature, it’s not derivable from science, it’s not derivable from nature: it’s a value judgment.
+It’s not a fact of science, it’s not a fact of nature (and it’s not derivable from science or nature either): it’s a value judgment.
 You might think this is a good premise; you might not – and even if you think it’s basically on track, there’s a lot of philosophical work to be done to spell it out.
 (Exhibit A – how do you define well-being in the first place, “scientifically” or otherwise?)

 What this boils down to, then, is that given a certain philosophical value, premise, or starting-point, science can feed us relevant facts in our sorting-out of how to live.
 Ok, but so what?
 That’s just what science has always been able to do.
 This is just secular moral philosophy, minding the facts.

 But let’s grant Harris his first move.
-Let’s give him his philosophical premise.
-Maybe he means that science is getting sophisticated enough to help us solve certain precise moral puzzles that exist within the overarching philosophical framework we’ve agreed to.
+Let us give him his philosophical premise.
+Maybe he means that science is getting sophisticated enough to help us solve certain precise moral puzzles that exist within the overarching philosophical framework we’ve agreed to (i.e., some version of utilitarianism).
 Maybe neuroscientists will one day tell us astonishing things about how pain is processed in the brain, and this will allow us to deduce the correct moral outcome in some particular case (again, premises granted).

 In philosophy, of course, there’s a big debate about whether certain moral systems are better than others, or whether, indeed, there are “objective” moral facts at all.
 This has been going on for a few hundred years.
 By asserting that all we need to know about morality is that utilitarianism is correct, and that, further, there are strict facts about what sorts of things maximize utils, Harris adds nothing to the debate.
 He just sidesteps it.